SHOCKWAVE THERAPY AT ALTON PAIN CLINIC

 At Alton Pain Clinic in Alton, Hampshire we offer Shockwave Therapy as a treatment solution for the rehabilitation of resistant and persistent musculo-skeletal problems including but not limited to repetitive strain injuries (RSI’s), tendonitis, bursitis and fasciitis.

-Anyone who has suffered an injury knows that chronic pain can affect your quality of life, performance at work, enjoyment of regular exercise and ability to take part in sports.
-Shockwave is able to provide relief and healing even in chronic cases where the body has previously demonstrated an unwillingness or inability to do so by itself.
+Anyone in Alton, Hampshire who has suffered an injury knows that chronic pain can affect your quality of life, performance at work, enjoyment of regular exercise and ability to take part in sports.
+Alton Shockwave treatment is able to provide relief and healing even in chronic cases where the body has previously demonstrated an unwillingness or inability to do so by itself.

 The use of Shockwave Therapy has been found to safely and successfully treat a range of musculoskeletal conditions, supported by a wealth of clinical experience and scientific evidence.